vPeteWalker/midway/clusterconfig/clusterconfig.rst

 Cluster Configuration
 ---------------------

+In this module you will perform initial cluster configuration, including Pulse, network settings, alerting, deploying storage, and optionally deploying the AutoAD VM.

+**Expected Module Duration:** 60 minutes
+**Covered Test IDs:** Core-003, Core-004, Core-005, Core-006, Core-008

 This initial configuration needs to be completed for both a Hosted or on-prem POC.
 These steps could be performed without the customer present, but there is opportunity throughout to call out Nutanix differentiators and to highlight the simplicity of the deployment process.

-While this looks like several steps to get to the point of deploying your first VM, in reality this can be completed in < 30 minutes.

 **FEEDBACK** ?